How Much Water Does an Average Household Use?

-To understand your own water usage, you can look at your water bill if you live in the city.
-It should show you how many gallons of water you used over the last billing period.
-Divide the number of gallons by the number of people in your household and then divide again by the number of days in the billing period.
+To understand your water usage, you can look at your water bill if you live in the city.
+It should show how many gallons of water you used over the last billing period.
+Divide the number of gallons by the number of people in your household, then divide again by the number of days in the billing period.

 6,000 / 3 = 2,000 gallons per person for the month

 What’s typical?
 Estimates vary.
-The folks at Water Footprint Calculator say the average at-home water use is 60 gallons per person per day.
-But the US Geological Survey puts the average at 80-100 gallons per person.
-The wide range depends a lot on the habits of the individuals in your home.
-For example, a young teenager daughter may notoriously take longer showers as they daydream about their upcoming weekend plans while going through a multiple-step hair care routine.
+The folks at Water Footprint Calculator say the average at-home water use is 60 gallons per person daily.
+However, the US Geological Survey puts the average at 80-100 gallons per person.
+The wide range depends significantly on the habits of the individuals in your home.
+For example, a young teenage daughter may notoriously take longer showers as they daydreams about their upcoming weekend plans while going through a multiple-step hair care routine.
 On the other hand, your grandfather lost his hair long ago, so he keeps his showers quick.
-Just a few minutes less every day can add up to a big difference over the course of a month or a year.
+A few minutes less daily can add up to a big difference over a month or a year.

 How Much Water Do My Neighbors Use?